 We dined on these occasions in the kitchen, and adjourned, for the nuts and oranges and apples to the parlor; which was a change very like Joe’s change from his working-clothes to his Sunday dress.
 My sister was uncommonly lively on the present occasion, and indeed was generally more gracious in the society of Mrs. Hubble than in other company.
 I remember Mrs. Hubble as a little curly sharp-edged person in sky-blue, who held a conventionally juvenile position, because she had married Mr. Hubble,—I don’t know at what remote period,—when she was much younger than he.
 I remember Mr Hubble as a tough, high-shouldered, stooping old man, of a sawdusty fragrance, with his legs extraordinarily wide apart: so that in my short days I always saw some miles of open country between them when I met him coming up the lane.

 Uncle Pumblechook is a seed merchant and shop-owner.
-He is Joe Gargery’s uncle, although his personality is more akind to Joe’s wife, Mrs Gargery, whom he calls ‘wife’.
+He is Joe Gargery’s uncle, although his personality is more akin to Joe’s wife, Mrs. Joe, whom he calls ‘wife’.
 His rather pompous name is reflective of his sanctimonious, overbearing and self-serving nature.
-Pumblechook is introduced to Pip at a christmas dinner (Chapter 4), where Pip describes him as ‘a large hard-breathing middle-aged slow man, with a mouth like a fish‘.
-Pumblechook later introduces Pip to Miss Havisham, and as such believes he is the original architect of Pip’s fortune and keen to take credit for it wherever possible.
+Pumblechook is introduced to Pip at a christmas dinner (Chapter 4), where Pip recalls him as ‘a large hard-breathing middle-aged slow man, with a mouth like a fish‘.
+Pumblechook introduces Pip to Miss Havisham, and as such believes he is the original architect of Pip’s later fortune and keen to take credit for it wherever possible.

 - A multi-player card game called Pumblechook was created by an entrepreneurial Victorian games maker following the publication of Great Expectations.